• Skip to primary navigation

 Jump to Recipe·Print Recipe

 I Love EVERYTHING about French Onion Soup Gratinée.
 The rich, comforting broth.
 The ooey-gooey cheese pull.
 The bits of crispy cheese that stick to the edge of the bowl (you know you eat those too!).
 I also love the warm conviviality of the dish.
 It is impossible not to laugh and make mmmmm sounds as you eat French Onion Soup Gratinée.
-You can’t take yourself too seriously as you are in ecstacy over gobs of cheese.
+You can't take yourself too seriously as you are in ecstasy over gobs of cheese.
 There is a moment of shared experience that brings people closer when you enjoy it with friends and family.

 We have made French Onion Soup Gratinée in our house many times over the years, but this was the first time that I perched myself in the kitchen, with a glass of Beaujolais in hand, of course, and took notes as my husband (a French Chef) cooked from memory.